• Skip to primary navigation

 It was cold out, I was feeling lazy - and hey, we had a ton of clementine oranges on hand (I may be *slightly* addicted to them)... so I decided that it would be "easier" to just make some.

-What can I say... marmalade is easy, and I really wasn't in the mood to go out - ESPECIALLY not for just ¼ cup of marmalade!
+What can I say... homemade marmalade is easy to make, and I really wasn't in the mood to go out - ESPECIALLY not for just ¼ cup of marmalade!

-I'd been meaning to make marmalade from my favourite holiday treat for a few years now, so that also factored in... not that I really need to justify making jam!
+I'd been meaning to make marmalade from my favourite holiday treat for a few years now, so that also factored in... not that I really need to justify making fruit preserves!

-While I grew up loving marmalade - even naming my childhood cat (and orange tabby, obviously!) after it, apparently it's a less popular toast spread here in MN.
+While I grew a fan of marmalade - even naming my childhood cat (an orange tabby, obviously!) after it, apparently it's a less popular toast spread here in MN.
 My husband hadn't even tried it before me!

 We brought it to a Sherlock viewing party the day after I made it, and learned that it goes especially well on gingerbread waffles - just an FYI!